All Episodes

 The Senate will probably spend a few weeks working on it.

-Um they will probably adjust some things.
+They will probably adjust some things.

-Uh, but the goal is to get it to the president's desk by July 4th.
+But the goal is to get it to the president's desk by July 4th.

-That's what our Treasury Secretary laid out is really important for our economy to make sure we've dealt with the debt extension, uh, to make sure we get our tax cuts in place, and we're really just able to let businesses and consumers plan for the rest of their year uh and going into next year.
+That's what our Treasury Secretary laid out is really important for our economy to make sure we've dealt with the debt extension, to make sure we get our tax cuts in place.

 Look, it's already booming.

-I mean, you know, if we just rewind to six weeks ago, people said the president know what he was doing.
+I mean, you know, if we just rewind to six weeks ago, people said the president didn't know what he was doing.

-Well, stock markets up higher than when he came into office now, right?
+Well, stock market's up higher than when he came into office now, right?

-So um as long as we get this done, Sean, people are going to get what they voted for, which is a booming economy, uh prices coming down, more job opportunities, more take-home pay, and so we just don't have a choice.
+So as long as we get this done, Sean, people are going to get what they voted for, which is a booming economy, prices coming down, more job opportunities, more take-home pay.

 We got to get it done.

-I'm Mary Catherine Hamm.
+Hey there, I'm Mary Catherine Hamm.

 And I'm Carol Markowitz.